On p-adic lattices and Grassmannians: Appendix: fpqc-sheaves

-Contrary to what Vistoli claims in \cite{vistoli-2008} Theorem 2.64, arbitrary functors on the category of $k$-schemes do not in general admit an fpqc-sheafification.
-An example of such a functor is described by Waterhouse in \cite{waterhouse}.
-As Waterhouse explains, the general problem with constructing an fpqc-sheafification of an arbitrary functor is that one is forced to consider direct limits over `all' fpqc-coverings of a given scheme.
-However, the entirety of `all' fpqc-coverings will not be a set, but a proper class.
-One way out of this problem would be to restrict to a fixed universe, which will have the drawback that sheafifications depend on the particular choice of the universe.
-On the other hand, Waterhouse proves that for `basically bounded' functors it suffices to look at direct limits over certain \emph{sets} of fpqc-coverings, which resolves the above described set-theoretical problems.
-The purpose of this section is to check that the quotient-functor $\Lp\Sl_{n}/\Lpp\Sl_{n}$ is basically bounded, and thus has a well-defined fpqc-sheafification.
+Once again let $k$ denote a field of positive characteristic $p$.
+Contrary to what Vistoli claims \cite[][Thm.~2.64]{vistoli-2008}, arbitrary functors on the category of $k$-schemes do not in general admit an fpqc-sheafification.
+An example of such a functor is described by \citet{waterhouse}.
+As Waterhouse explains, the general problem with constructing an fpqc-sheafification of an arbitrary functor is that one is forced to consider direct limits over ``all'' fpqc-coverings of a given scheme.
+However, the entirety of ``all'' fpqc-coverings will not be a set, but a proper class.
+One way out of this problem would be to restrict to a fixed universe, which has the drawback that sheafifications depend on the particular choice of the universe.
+On the other hand, Waterhouse proves that for \emph{basically bounded} functors it suffices to look at direct limits over certain \emph{sets} of fpqc-coverings, which resolves the above described set-theoretical problems.